 There were six windows at the counter that had been set aside for dispensing cheques, arranged alphabetically (and one at the end that was still accepting mail for the Post Office).
 They would’ve found the General’s cheque at the first one, A-D. They did not do that because they never did that.
 There were three people set up at three tables with chairs in front for soldiers with grievances and as soon as a space was open, they went there.

 The man at the center table shuddered and clutched both his hands in his pile of forms, upsetting it considerably.
 Oh, gods, no. It’s the crazy hat woman!

-He looked immediately to either side, but there were no other spaces available.
+He looked desperately to either side, but there were no other spaces available.
 It was him this time.
 She was coming here.